gtech-mulearn/IEEE-LAUNCHPAD/profiles/johaanpauljoe@mulearn.md

  entry level position in an organization to enhance skills and knowledge and contribute to the growth of the organization.
-A collaborative team player with good communication skills, committed to contributing innovative solutions, developing and implementing business applications in a fast paced tech environment
+A collaborative team player with good communication skills, committed to contributing innovative solutions, developing and implementing business applications in a fast paced tech environment.

 ## Portfolio Highlights